vgverdejo/Applications-of-Machine-Learning/README.md

-# Teaching-activities
+# Applications of Machine Learning
-Here you can find material from some of my courses
+Here you can find the material of the course of Machine Learning Applications which is teached in the Master of Multimedia and Communications